 Organizations aim for a faster rate of development, releases, updates, thereby, keeping the teams upright.
 DevOps, being a modern-day philosophy, does aim for an uninterrupted route to implementation but it believes in a gradual change process.
 SRE helps DevOps in following a measured process that can proceed faster but with the least failure rate.
 This helps in reducing the cost of failure, in a big way.

-SRE encourages the teams and business owners to move in a fast manner but with lessened failure cost.
-It balances reliability with the competence to make faster and frequent updates.
+SRE encourages teams and business owners to move in a fast manner but with lessened failure costs.
+It balances reliability with the competence to make faster and more frequent updates.
 It believes in an early rollback and believes in validating updates with frequent releases.

 One big common point between the two approaches is the strive for automation.
 Both encourage automating processes that add productivity and profitability for the development and operations teams.
 They believe in eliminating manual tasks as far as possible.

 Leveraging the use of modern tools and automation processes, SRE identifies the major sources of manual tasks and automates them to the best.
 It helps in codifying operations and automates the playbook.

 Any automation process needs constant measurement and monitoring, only then can the teams ascertain its accuracy and authenticity.
 DevOps and SRE both are on the automation front and hence need continuous monitoring.
 SREs have prescriptive methods to measure outages, uptime, availability, etc. since they believe that system operation is itself a software problem.